Convolution Properties of Orlicz Spaces on hypergroups: Compact Convolution Operators

 Then, $T_g$ is compact if and only if the function $F_g$ defined by

-for all $x\in K$, vanishes at infinity. \end{theorem} \begin{proof} Suppose first that $T_g$ be a compact operator but that $F_g$ does not vanish at infinity.
+for all $x\in K$, vanishes at infinity. \end{theorem} \begin{proof} Let, if possible, there be a $g \in C_c(K)$ such that $T_g$ is a compact operator but $F_g$ does not vanish at infinity.
 Then, there is a number $\varepsilon>0$ such that for each compact set $F\subseteq K$, there exists an element $x_F\in K\setminus F$ such that

 where $\tilde T_g$ is the operator defined by \eqref{tild}.
 By Theorem \ref{thm4}, the operator $\tilde T_g$ is also compact.
 Then, by boundedness of the set

 in $\mathcal{M}_w(K)$, there exists a subnet $\{x_{F_i}\}$ of $\{x_F\}$ and a function $h\in L^\Phi_w(K)$ such that